-Gaga's Golden Globes hair was styled by Frederic Aspiras, a celeb hairstylist who happens to be a key member of Lady Gaga's upcoming beauty line, Haus of Gaga, which is currently in development.
-Patents have reportedly been filed, so it's not a question of if but when we'll see Gaga's namesake beauty line hit the market.
+Gaga's Golden Globes hair was styled by Frederic Aspiras, a celeb hairstylist who happens to be a key member of Lady Gaga's beauty line, Haus of Gaga, which launched in 2019.
+Patented products aim to challenge the "norm" of beauty standards.
 But let's get back to the Golden Globes hairstyle that broke the internet, shall we?
 Keep scrolling to see a step-by-step breakdown of the look.

 First, Aspiras used Joico Blonde Life Lightner, which, when applied to blonde hair, lifts the shade to create a lighter, more brilliant blonde.
 Since Gaga was already blonde, this product intensified her color, creating a light base that would embolden the periwinkle blue to come.
 If you look closely at the photo, you'll see Gaga's hair is an icy shade of platinum blonde underneath the blue.

 Next came time for the actual color to be applied.
 Aspiras mixed two shades of Joico's semi-permanent color together to create the cerulean blue we now know and love.
 It was a combination of Sky and Rose, which are bright blue and pink, respectively.

 These semi-permanent colors don't require developer, and they can be mixed to create personalized colors (just like Aspiras did for Gaga).
 Depending on how it's applied and how often you wash your hair, it can last through upward of 15 shampoos—hence it's called semi-permanent color.